 The deadline to file your taxes is mid-April, but it’s never a bad idea to start prepping early.
 Some people who file early may notice some changes, though, due to the newly passed Protect Americans from Tax Hikes (PATH) Act, which might affect when you get your tax refund.

-The PATH Act, passed in 2015, includes some changes to the tax law that affect tax filers starting with their 2016 tax returns.
+The PATH Act, passed in 2015, includes some changes to the tax law that affect tax filers with their 2016 and 2017 tax returns.
 It includes changes to two tax credits: